prest/prest/docs/cors-support/_index.en.md

 There are two settings to be made for releasing CROS (Cross-Origin Resource Sharing) in pREST, **source** and **method**.

-In the `prest.toml` you can configurate the CORS allowed origin.
+In the `prest.toml` you can configure the CORS allowed origin.

 Example: